 1101, 11th Floor, Crescenzo, G-Block, Opp.
-MCA Club, Bandra Kurla Complex, Bandra (East), Mumbai - 400 051 CIN: L36100MH2010PLC292722 Tel: 022-6740 6300; Fax: 022-6740 6514 Website: www.borosil.com Email: bl.secretarial@borosil.com rs
+MCA Club, Bandra Kurla Complex, Bandra (East), Mumbai - 400 051 CIN: L36100MH2010PLC292722

-Kheruka

-Kheruka has over 5 decades of experience in the glass es a multi-faceted experience in strategy formulation and ng up of Projects, planning and execution.
-He has a firm grip pertaining to the manufacturing and production of soda lime prosilicate drawn, blown and pressed glass.
-He has immense rketing of glass products in the domestic and international ice and expertise are invaluable to the Company.
-In 2022, the prestigious 'EY Entrepreneur of the Year' Award in the ry.

-Commerce from the University of Calcutta

-52(6) of the Companies Act, 2013, Mr. P. K. Kheruka, who Non-executive Director at the Annual General Meeting held ble to retire by rotation.

-p Kumar Kheruka will attain the age of 75 years on view of the same, in terms of Regulation 17(1A) of the SEBI pproval through a Special Resolution is being sought from the company for his continuation as the Non-Executive Director Company beyond this date, as detailed in the Resolution ne Notice, read with the Explanatory Statement.

-ancial year ended March 31, 2025

-to sitting fees and commission, as may be decided by the om time to time.

-ares of face value of ₹1/- each

-heruka is the father of Mr. Shreevar Kheruka, Vice Chairman, CEO of the Company.
-Except for this, he is not related to any anagerial Personnel of the Company.

-hle

-ables Limited ic Limited

-panies:

-Private Limited

-Manufacturers Federation

-Manufacturers' Association
+Tel: 022-6740 6300; Fax: 022-6740 6514

+Website: www.borosil.com Email: bl.secretarial@borosil.com

+ANNEXURE A

+Details of Directors retiring by rotation, pursuant to Regulation 36(3) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Secretarial Standards-2 issued by the Institute of Company Secretaries of India:

+Name of the Director Mr. Pradeep Kumar Kheruka DIN 00016909 Date of Birth/ Age July 23, 1951 / 73 years Date of first appointment on the Board January 28, 2016 Resume / Experience and Expertise in specific functional areas Mr. Pradeep Kumar Kheruka has over 5 decades of experience in the glass industry.
+He possesses a multi-faceted experience in strategy formulation and implementation, setting up of Projects, planning and execution.
+He has a firm grip over the technicalities pertaining to the manufacturing and production of soda lime flat glass, as well as borosilicate drawn, blown and pressed glass.
+He has immense knowledge in the marketing of glass products in the domestic and international markets.
+His experience and expertise are invaluable to the Company.
+In 2022, he was honored with the prestigious 'EY Entrepreneur of the Year' Award in the Manufacturing category.
+Qualifications Bachelor's degree in Commerce from the University of Calcutta Terms and Conditions of re-appointment In terms of Section 152(6) of the Companies Act, 2013, Mr. P. K. Kheruka, who was re-appointed as a Non-executive Director at the Annual General Meeting held on July 25, 2023, is liable to retire by rotation.
+Further, Mr. Pradeep Kumar Kheruka will attain the age of 75 years on July 23, 2026, and in view of the same, in terms of Regulation 17(1A) of the SEBI Listing Regulations, approval through a Special Resolution is being sought from the Shareholders of the Company for his continuation as the Non-Executive Director and Chairman of the Company beyond this date, as detailed in the Resolution under Item No. 5 of the Notice, read with the Explanatory Statement.
+Remuneration last drawn ₹27.9 lakhs for the financial year ended March 31, 2025 Remuneration proposed to be drawn He shall be entitled to sitting fees and commission, as may be decided by the Board of Directors, from time to time.
+Shareholding in the Company as on March 31, 2025 1,24,69,512 equity shares of face value of ₹1/- each Inter-se relationship with other directors / Key Managerial Personnel Mr. Pradeep Kumar Kheruka is the father of Mr. Shreevar Kheruka, Vice Chairmar Managing Director & CEO of the Company.
+Except for this, he is not related to an other Director/ Key Managerial Personnel of the Company.
+Number of Board meetings attended during FY 2024-25 4 out of 4 meetings held List of other directorships as on March 31, 2025 Listed Companies: 1) Borosil Renewables Limited 2) Borosil Scientific Limited Unlisted Indian Companies: 1) Croton Trading Private Limited 2) All India Glass Manufacturers Federation 3) Capexil 4) Solar Ancilllary Manufacturers' Association